East Smithfield in Bradford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Citizens of East Smithfield.

 Location.
 41° 51.85′ N, 76° 37.536′ W. Marker is in East Smithfield, Pennsylvania, in Bradford County.
-Marker is at the intersection of Church Street (County Route 4011) and Main Street (County Route 4014), on the right when traveling south on Church Street.
+Memorial is at the intersection of Church Street (County Route 4011) and Main Street (County Route 4014), on the right when traveling south on Church Street.
+This monument is on the Village Green.
 Touch for map.
-This monument is on the Village Green.
 Marker is in this post office area: East Smithfield PA 18817, United States of America.
+Touch for directions.